ansible/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 Further, anything that one can do by typing command(s) into the UNIX System Services shell can be captured and automated in an Ansible playbook.

-To learn more about z/OS managed nodes, see `Red Hat Certified Content for IBM Z <https://ibm.github.io/z_ansible_collections_doc/>`_.

 The z/OS Landscape
 ------------------